kingzamzon/docs/docs/ToolsAndExamples/SDKExamples/smartContractAuthsig.md

 ## How it works

-The Lit nodes call the `isValidSignature(bytes32 _hash, bytes memory _signature)` function for the contract at the `authSig.address` on the chain passed in the function.
-Where `bytes32 _hash` is the bytes32 representation of the `authSig.signedMessage` & `authSig.sig` is passed as the `bytes _signature` arguement.
-And validates the authSig based on the returned result of the contract's `isValidSignature` function.
+The Lit nodes call the `isValidSignature(bytes32 _hash, bytes memory _signature)` function for the contract at the `authSig.address`.
+Where `bytes32 _hash` is the bytes32 representation of the `authSig.signedMessage` and `authSig.sig` is passed as the `bytes _signature` argument.
+The authSig is validated based on the returned result of the contract's `isValidSignature` function.

-Please read the [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) to understand more about the `isValidSignature` function.
+Please read the [EIP1271](https://eips.ethereum.org/EIPS/eip-1271) docs to understand the `isValidSignature` function.

 ## See it in action!